nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `help`

-### Adding a task: `mk`
+### Making a task: `mk`

-Adds a task to the todo list.
+Makes a task to the todo list.

-Format: `mk n/TITLE [set/DEADLINE] [s/START TIME] [d/DESCRIPTION]
+Format: `mk n/TITLE [set/DATE] [s/DURATION] [d/DESCRIPTION]
-[r/RECURRING SCHEDULE] [st/STATUS] [t/TAG]…​`
+[r/RECURRING SCHEDULE] [st/STATUS] [t/TAG]…`

 * Only title is compulsory.
-* Deadline should be in the format dd/mm/yyyy like `12/05/2021`.
+* Date should be in the format dd/mm/yyyy like `12/05/2021`.
-* Start time should be numeric and should be in 24 hours format with a colon like `22:30`.
+* Duration should be numeric, contain 2 timings, and should be in 24 hours format with a colon, like `22:30-22:45`.
-* Description (can be optional) can have multiple lines by adding a line break using <kbd>shift</kbd>+<kbd>enter</kbd>.
+* Description can have multiple lines by adding a line break using <kbd>shift</kbd>+<kbd>enter</kbd>.
-* Recurring schedule (can be optional) should have 3 conditions which consist of:
+* Recurring schedule should have 3 conditions which consist of:
-  * An end date when the task stops recurring, in the same format as a date where it cannot be older than the current date or less than a week away from current date.
+  * An end date when the task stops recurring, in the same format as a date, which cannot be older than the current date or less than a week away from current date.
-  * A day of the week that the task recurs on which is case-insensitive can be represented in the form of the first 3 letters of the day.
+  * A day of the week that the task recurs on, which can be represented in the form of the first 3 letters of the day and is case-insensitive.
-  * Frequency of the recurring task, which is case-insensitive can be weekly or biweekly.
+  * Frequency of the recurring task, which can be weekly or biweekly and is case-insensitive.
   * E.g. `[23/10/2021][Mon][weekly]`
 * Status can only be `done` or `not done`, and is by default `not done`.